 CBC is our recommended option if you want a free and open-source solver.
 CBC can be installed via conda on Linux and macOS by running 'conda install -c conda-forge coincbc'.
-Windows binary packages are somewhat more difficult to install, due to limited information on the CBC website, but can be found within their list of binaries.
-We recommend you download the relevant binary for CBC 2.10 and add cbc.exe to a directory known to PATH (e.g. an Anaconda environment 'bin' directory).
+Windows binary packages are somewhat more difficult to install, due to limited information on the CBC website, but can be found within their binary archive and are included in their package releases on GitHub.
+The GitHub releases are more up-to-date.
+We recommend you download the relevant binary for CBC 2.10.8 and add cbc.exe to a directory known to PATH (e.g. an Anaconda environment 'bin' directory).